Biometric Processing – Facial Recognition / Finger Print Scanning

 Biometric processing – in particular, the use of facial recognition and fingerprint scanning to identify individuals – is the subject of much debate.
 Many see it as an infringement on their privacy and ethically wrong; while others are not against it – they consider it as an advancement in technology and using it for mass surveillance to protect us from terrorist threats, or to make their business environments operate more efficiently – but acknowledge it needs some degree of control.

-The use of biometric processing may appear appealing to organisations who need a robust system to monitor the activity of individuals in a specific area, or for a specific purpose, however, there are serious implications of installing such technology – and many organisations are unaware of these.
+The use of biometric processing may appeal to organisations who need a robust system to monitor the activity of individuals in a specific area, or for a specific purpose, however, there are serious implications of installing such technology – and many organisations are unaware of these.

 “Biometrics” is defined as the recognition of an individual based on their biological and behavioural characteristics.
 It will include: